GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Result

 \subsection{Additional experiment}

-Since it is observed that ViT did not fully converge in 100 epochs, a series of additional experiments are performed in this section.
-The experimental results are shown in the last item of each sub-database in Table. \ref{tbl5}.
-In the follow-up additional experiment of $160\times160$ pixels sub-database, under the same parameter conditions, the training time is controlled to be similar to that of Inception-V3 and ResNet with running 100 epochs, so ViT needed to run 400 epochs.
-This experiment achieved an accuracy of 92.23\%.
-Moreover, as the amount of data increases, when the control training time is the same as Inception-V3 and RseNet50, the accuracy of the ViT model with $120\times120$ pixels sub-database and $80\times80$ pixels sub-database is increased to 94.59\% and 94.57\%.
-These image classification results have reached the general level of medical image classification, and the ViT model is excellent in terms of model size.
+Since it is observed that the ViT did not fully converge in 100 epochs, a series of additional experiments are performed in this section.
+The experimental results are shown in the last item of each Sub-database in Table. \ref{tbl5}.
+In the follow-up additional experiment of Sub-database A, under the same parameter conditions, the training time is controlled to be similar to that of ResNet with running 100 epochs, so ViT needed to run 400 epochs.

-\subsection{discussion}
+\section{Discussion}